All objects are fired twice. The first time the raw clay is

 porous (like flowerpots).
 After the first firing a thin layer of

-quarts with metal oxides is put onto the pot.
+quarts with metal oxides is put on the pot.
 The object is then

 fired for the second time.
 Depending on the theme of the week

-that will be done in a Raku gas kiln, an Anagama wood fired kiln
+that will be done in a Raku gaz kiln, an Anagama wood fired kiln

 or an electric kiln.
-During the Crystallization week there is
+Apart from the main theme of the week there

-Here’s a short summary of the main themes.
+Here’s a short summary on the main themes.

 Originally an Anagama is a huge kiln from 600 BC in which one

-year worth of pottery of a Japanese potter was fired.
+year worth of pottery made by a Japanese potter was fired.
 These

 kilns were fired with lots and lots of wood.
 Our miniature